stechstudio/slack-laravel-api/README.md

 * `$slashCommand->getCommand()`
 * `$slashCommand->getText()`

-Assuming the user typed `\echo yoodle ay e who` into Slack to trigger this.
-Then `getCommand()` would return `\echo` and `getText()` returns `yoodle ay e who`.
+Assume the user typed `/echo yoodle ay e who` into Slack to trigger this.
+Then `getCommand()` would return `/echo` and `getText()` returns `yoodle ay e who`.
 We often then parse the text for sub-commands.

-The `SlackMessage` class is a fairly powerful wrapper the [Building Block message layout format specified by the Slack API](https://api.slack.com/messaging/composing/layouts).
+The `SlackMessage` class is a fairly powerful wrapper around the [Building Block message layout format specified by the Slack API](https://api.slack.com/messaging/composing/layouts).
 Anything you can do with the blocks, you can do with this class.

 ## Conclusion
-That's it, handle your command and return a slack formatted message with Laravel Middleware authenticating each slack call for you and some handy Classes to make handling these things easier.
+That's it, handle your command and return a Slack-formatted message with Laravel middleware authenticating each Slack call for you and some handy classes to make handling these things easier.